C-Preston-11/AVR-Instructions_FPGA/README.md

-Using an FPGA (Altera Quartus II Cyclone) to model an AVR microcontroller, 4 instructions were added to the existing design - without changing the previous commands.
+This project used a FPGA (Altera Quartus II Cyclone) replicated AVR microcontroller, 4 instructions were added to the existing design - without changing the previous commands.

 Instructions implemented
 MUL - Multiply